Free • No signup Put Face on painting · Free

 Do I need to mark the face in the painting before describing?

 No. Just describe what you want: 'put the face from the reference photo onto the painting subject.'
 The AI understands painting subjects.
-Use markers only when the painting has multiple figures and the AI puts your face on the wrong one, or when you need to refine edge blending on a specific area after the first attempt.

 How do I put my face on a painting using AI for free?